What are the most important task management skills for managers and how to improve?

 9. One task at a time

 When you divide your attention between tasks, it adversely affects your quality of work.
 Juggling various tasks at the same time does not make you more productive.
-Only 2.5% of people can multitask effectively.
+Instead, focusing on one task at a time helps you avoid feeling overwhelmed and stressed.
+Your quality of work improves as you complete your tasks with minimal errors.

 If you have a big task at hand, you can break it down into smaller tasks and tick them off one by one while tracking the time taken to complete each task.